MV Ross Revenge: Ross Revenge sets sail

 At 15:00 on 4 August 1983, MV Ross Revenge set sail under the command of Captain Martin Eve.
-Problems with the engines forced the ship to be towed to its anchorage.
+Problems with the engines forced the ship to be towed by the Spanish tug 'MV Aznar Jose Luis' to its anchorage.
 On 8 August 1983, Ross Revenge dropped anchor in the Kentish Knock.
 The next day, a test transmission was made on 963 kHz, some time after which Ross Revenge shifted anchorage to the Knock John Deep.

 On 20 January 1984, Ross Revenge lost her anchor and drifted south onto a sand bank 2 mi within British waters, and broadcasts were stopped.
 Broadcasts resumed two days later, at which time she had returned to her anchorage.
 On 3 March, a force twelve storm necessitated the dragging of the emergency anchor.
 A new anchor system was installed and operational two days later.

 On 10 June 1987, Radio Caroline closed down for "maintenance" at 07:00; in fact, Ross Revenge sailed to a new position near South Falls Head, in anticipation of the forthcoming Territorial Sea Act that extended British territorial waters to 12 mi (from 3 mi).
 This was announced when broadcasts resumed at 16:54 that day.